Wessex Water Smart Air Valve Case Study installation

 The AVK UK smart valve installed at Banwell incorporates a non-slam feature to prevent surge.
 An air valve’s typical location is at high points on the network where pressure is naturally low.
 Consequently, due to sensitive location of the Banwell smart air valve, a light float was specified to ensure the valve seals at very low pressures: 0.05bar head.

-According to Hurley, pressure calculations, particularly on sewer applications, can sometimes lead to an incorrect valve being specified:
+According to the Smart Water team, pressure calculations, particularly on sewer applications, can sometimes lead to an incorrect valve being specified:

 ‘Wastewater air valves are typically around 500mm tall and are installed at the high point of the sewer pipeline.
 Pressures, however, are often calculated at the level of the pipe rather than the top of the air valve, and this can lead to non-sealing and subsequent ‘weeping’.